tderrien/FEELnc/README.md

 	* FEELnc_filter.pl	: Extract, filter candidate transcripts
 	* FEELnc_codpot.pl	: Compute the coding potential of candidate transcripts
-	* FEELnc_classifier.pl: Classify lncRNAs based on their genomic localization wrt mRNAs
+	* FEELnc_classifier.pl: Classify lncRNAs based on their genomic localization wrt others transcripts

 To get help on each module, you can type :